 The good news is that it’s really easy to teach the eyes how to converge properly and it should only take about four months of vision therapy.
 I’m wondering– how much frustration could we have avoided by having this diagnosis occur about 10 years ago, before he told himself he’s lazy?
 Isn’t it time we really tested VISION, not just 20/20 eyesight?

-In January, my vision therapist shared a book with me entitled When your Child Struggles: The Myths of 20/20 Vision, (What Every Parent Needs to Know).
+In January, my vision therapist shared a book with me entitled When your Child Struggles: The Myths of 20/20 Vision, (What Every Parent Needs to Know), by Dr. David Cook.
 I was interested in it because as a substitute teacher, I noticed reading problems in my students and wondered if they were connected to vision issues.
 I wanted something to share with the principal at the school where I was substituting long-term.
 After reading the book, I decided to ask Abby the questions listed in the chapter on eye teaming.
 She had an eye cross when she was about 2 which was remedied by putting her in glasses.
 She was far-sighted at the time, and is now near-sighted.
 When I inquired at last year’s visit, the optometrist told me she had a little trouble tracking but that “she is fine.”
 This was from an optometrist who claimed to have a background in vision therapy.

 I asked Abby whether the words ever split apart so she sees double.
 The question is actually posed as a visual question with your hands.
 You place your palms together and then slide them slightly so the fingers are alongside one another rather than superimposed.
 She said “yes.”
 Then I asked her if she ever covers or closes one eye when reading and she also responded “yes.”
 I had not observed her doing this.
 I asked if she holds the book to one side or turns her head to one side when reading so that both eyes cannot see the print at the same time and she also said “yes.”
 I was blown away!
 Abby has never had any trouble with reading; she learned early and has always been way above grade level.
 She never complained of any difficulty in seeing the words: indeed the only reason I asked was because she sometimes skips a line in scripture study and once she jumped over to the next column for a couple of words.
 The other family members thought it was really funny, but it caused me concern.